-If you want a real tear tearjerker moment, YouTube the scene where Murphy sings Aretha Franklin’s “Natural woman” to her newborn baby.
+If you want a real tear tearjerker moment, YouTube the scene where Murphy sings Aretha Franklin’s “Natural Woman” to her newborn baby.

 THe Cosby show

 First of all, this is the show that made me want to live in a New York walk-up brownstone.
-It features the Huxtable family, an upper middle-class African-American family living in New York.
-Until The Cosby Show made Thursday night’s on NBC “must see TV”, much of the country had not seen an affluent black family on TV dealing with everyday family issues.
+It features the Huxtable family, an upper-middle-class African-American family living in New York.
+Until The Cosby Show made Thursday nights on NBC “must see TV,” much of the country had not seen an affluent black family on TV dealing with everyday family issues.
 A must see is the show’s first episode, “Regular People,” where Cliff walks his son Theo through a hilarious mock budget for living on his own to show him just how good he has it.
-Hilarious and accurate
+Hilarious and accurate.

 Some people say, “There’s the family you’re born into, and the family that you make.”
 What spoke to me about this show was that after college, I too moved away from home and to a city where I didn’t know a lot of people.
-For a good part of my twenties, my friends sort of became my surrogate family.
-Watching the hilarious dynamic of its 6 stars play out as they spend vacations and holidays together made me realize just how important strong friendships can be when you’re in that in-between time of leaving your home and starting a family of your own.
+For a good part of my 20s, my friends sort of became my surrogate family.
+Watching the hilarious dynamic of its six stars play out as they spend vacations and holidays together made me realize just how important strong friendships can be when you’re in that in-between time of leaving your home and starting a family of your own.

-Equally important: having those strong friendships when that family of your own grows up and goes their own way (shout out, The Golden Girls.)
+Equally important: having those strong friendships when that family of your own grows up and goes their own way (shout out, The Golden Girls).
 Thank you for being a friend, indeed.

 While there were clearly many other shows, some more revered, that were trailblazers for the portrayal of families on TV, these not only kept me entertained, but they opened my mind.
-So the next time your mom apologies for “letting you kids watch so much TV” tell her not to feel bad.
+So the next time your mom apologizes for “letting you kids watch so much TV,” tell her not to feel bad.
 It is, in part, because of all those hours in front of the TV that you belong to a more enlightened generation.
 A generation that doesn’t blink when we see a family that has one mom or two dads.
 Or even a family with one mom and a male housekeeper who vacuums curtains upright.
 Or a family that is harboring a creature from outer space.
-Or EVEN a family that has a robot child that sleeps in a closet standing up (For context, see: Who’s the Boss?, ALF, Small Wonder).
+Or EVEN a family that has a robot child that sleeps in a closet standing up (For context, see: Who’s the Boss?, ALF, and Small Wonder).
 As far as this Xer is concerned, family is what you make it.